-Title: Civil Peace Service: Dialogue for trust-based land and resource management in the Oromia region of Ethiopia.
+Title: Civil Peace Service: Dialogue for trust-based land and resource management in the Oromia region, Ethiopia

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Trust-based cooperation between the various population groups, traditional authorities, government representatives and non-governmental organisations in Oromia and along its borders is helping to deal with conflicts over land and resources without resorting to violence.
+Trust-based cooperation between population groups, traditional authorities, government representatives and non-governmental organisations contributes to non-violent conflict transformation of land and resource conflicts in and along the borders of Oromia.

 The Civil Peace Service (CPS) programme works with four partners: the Ethiopian Ministry of Peace (MoP), the Oromia Bureau of Administration and Security (OBAS), the Oromia Pastoralist Association (OPA) and the Ethiopian Evangelical Church Mekane Yesus (EECMY).
 CPS supports trust-building measures in order to resolve conflicts non-violently.